pseastham/CircGeometry/README.md

 ## Installation

 CircGeometry.jl is an unregistered julia package.
-To install StokesParticles.jl using the REPL, type
+To install CircGeometry.jl using the REPL, type

 `pkg> add https://github.com/pseastham/CircGeometry.jl`